ambarishg/ambarishg.github.io/_posts/2017-01-12-hypothesis-testing-means.md

 The zstatistic is **outside** the rejection region.
 Therefore we **CANNOT reject the NULL hypothesis**  that the population mean is 102.5 hours or less.

+### 5.7 Sleep habits of New Yorkers

+This case study is from **OpenIntro Statistics**

+New York is known as “the city that never sleeps”.
+A random sample of 25 New Yorkers were asked how much sleep they get per night.
+Statistical summaries of these data are shown below.
+Do these data provide strong evidence that New Yorkers sleep less than 8 hours a night on average?

+n   $$\bar{x}$$       s     min max
+25   7.73           0.77 6.17 9.78

+(a) Write the hypotheses in symbols and in words.
+(b) Check conditions, then calculate the test statistic, T, and the associated degrees of freedom.
+(c) Find and interpret the p-value in this context.
+Drawing a picture may be helpful.
+(d) What is the conclusion of the hypothesis test?
+(e) If you were to construct a 90% confidence interval that corresponded to this hypothesis test, would you expect 8 hours to be in the interval?

+The Null Hypothesis is that New Yorkers  sleep 8 hours or less a night on average
+The Alternative Hypothesis is that New Yorkers sleep more than 8 hours a night on average

+{% highlight R %}
+sample_mean = 7.73

+sample_standard_dev = 0.77

+population_mean = 8

+n = 25

+t_statistic = (sample_mean - population_mean)/ ((sample_standard_dev)/sqrt(n))

+t_statistic

+{% endhighlight %}

+**Rejection Region for $$\alpha$$ = 0.05**

+{% highlight R %}

+qt(.95,n-1)

+{% endhighlight %}

+The rejection region is more than 1.710882

+The t statistic is -1.753247.
+It does not fall within the rejection region.

+Therefore we cannot reject the NULL Hypothesis that New Yorkers  sleep 8 hours or less a night on average

+#5.11 Play the piano

+This case study is from **OpenIntro Statistics**

+Georgianna claims that in a small city renowned for its music school, the average child takes at least 5 years of piano lessons.
+We have a random sample of 20 children from the city, with a mean of 4.6 years of piano lessons and a standard deviation of 2.2 years.
+(a) Evaluate Georgianna’s claim using a hypothesis test.
+(b) Construct a 95% confidence interval for the number of years students in this city take piano lessons, and interpret it in context of the data.
+(c) Do your results from the hypothesis test and the confidence interval agree?
+Explain your reasoning.

+The Null Hypothesis is that average child takes 5 years or more of piano lessons
+The Alternative Hypothesis is that average child takes less than 5 years of piano lessons
+{% highlight R %}
+sample_mean = 4.6

+sample_standard_dev = 2.2

+population_mean = 5

+n = 20

+t_statistic = (sample_mean - population_mean)/ ((sample_standard_dev)/sqrt(n))

+t_statistic

+{% endhighlight %}

+**Rejection Region for $$\alpha$$ = 0.05**

+{% highlight R %}

+qt(.05,n-1)

+{% endhighlight %}

+The rejection region is less than -1.729133

+The t statistic is -0.8131156

+The t statistic lies **outside the rejection region**.
+Therefore we cannot reject the NULL Hypothesis that average child takes 5 years or more of piano lessons